johnfedoruk/bangular/aio/content/guide/testing.md

 ### Tools and technologies

-You can write and run Angular tests with a variety of tools and technologies.
+You can write and run Bangular tests with a variety of tools and technologies.
 This guide describes specific choices that are known to work well.